-It is wonderful that you are thinking about baptism or wishing to have your child baptised.
+It is wonderful that you are thinking about baptism or wishing to have your child Christened.
 We would be delighted to welcome all, of any age, who come to us seeking baptism into the world-wide Christian church family and we, as a Church, will support you as you take this important step on your journey of faith.
 It is a very important decision and not one to be taken lightly.
-We offer two options for parents – Baptism and Thanksgiving.
+We offer two options for parents – Christening and Thanksgiving.

 When you have your baby baptised, you are declaring that you would like your child to grow up knowing God’s love and to follow Jesus for the rest of their life as a member of his Church.
 During the service, parents and godparents are asked to declare that they are followers of Jesus and promise that they will bring the baby up in the knowledge and love of Christ as Lord and to live according to his teachings.

 These are serious promises and it is important that parents have a chance to think through the meaning of baptism and perhaps use this opportunity to reflect on their own faith.
 Therefore, we ask everyone to attend a Christening Preparation session held on a Saturday morning at St. Bartholomew’s Church beforehand.
 We encourage all who are seeking to have their children christened to attend services with them such as Messy Church in Corsham, Early Bird at St. Bartholomew’s and Family Services at Lacock or any of the churches (find out more here), so they can get to know the church into which they will be welcomed and nurtured in faith.